hewison-chris/agora-cl-docs/website/docs/install/install-with-bazel.md

 #### Regular Docker images

-At the moment, Prysm docker images can only be built on **Linux** operating systems.
-The standard images are very thin wrappers around the Prysm beacon-chain and validator binaries, and do not contain any other typical components of Docker images such as a bash shell.
+At the moment, Agora-cl docker images can only be built on **Linux** operating systems.
+The standard images are very thin wrappers around the Agora-cl beacon-chain and validator binaries, and do not contain any other typical components of Docker images such as a bash shell.
 These are the Docker images we ship to all users, and you can build them yourself as follows:

 ```bash
 bazel build //beacon-chain:image_bundle --config=release